rafamrslima/100days-codeup/log.md

 ### Day 19/100
 Today I tested some different ways to create slices in Go using cap and len.
 I also created an interface and concrete implementations of that interface in order to test polymorphism.

+### Day 20/100
+I keep studying golang, today I created some examples of functions receiving parameters like pointers, maps, slices, I took some time to understand what happens when we modify the slice or map inside the function.
+I also learned and tested the sync.RWMutex, which it's useful when working with concurrent programs.